 MICROFLUIDIC SYSTEMS FOR TARGETING SINGLE CELLS

 The ability to target one or a small number of cells requires precision control over the environment immediately surrounding a cell.

-BioPen PRIME and BioPen FLEX systems are unique and powerful microfluidic devices for maintaining a local delivery of molecules to single-cells, enabling control of the chemical environment around single intact cells in tissue or cell cultures.
+BioPen PRIME and BioPen FLEX systems are easy-to-use microfluidic devices for maintaining a local delivery of molecules to single-cells, enabling control of the chemical environment around single intact cells in tissue or cell cultures.

 Target just one or a small number of adherent cells to particular compounds, e.g. drugs or antibodies, without diffusion outside the experimental region of interest.
 The compound can easily be confined.

 - Rapid delivery

 Deliver four different compounds to just a single cell or part of a cell with sub-second exchange time.

 - Low compound consumption

 The four integrated wells containing less than 35 μl, overcome typical dead volume problem of external tubing, reducing significantly the use of expensive reagents.

 - Combination with other probing devices